Unboxed-Software/solana-course/content/token22-in-the-client.md

 }
 ```

-Note that we've added `confirmOptions` to the `createMint` call to make sure the function's promise doesn't resolve until the transaction has been finalized.
+Note that we've added `confirmOptions` argument to the `createMint` call to make sure the function's promise doesn't resolve until the transaction has been finalized.
 This will avoid errors when we go to mint new tokens.

 Lastly, let's add two separate calls to this function from our `main` function.
 The first will use the legacy token program and the second will use Token22.